RyogaLi/tileseq_mutcount/README.md

 `./ref/` - Reference fasta file and bowtie2 index

-`./env_aln_sh/` - Bash scripts for submitting the alignment jobs
+`./env_jobs/` - Bash scripts for submitting the alignment jobs

-`./sam_files/` - Alignment output and log files for the raw fastq files
+`./sam_files/` - Alignment output (SAM) and log files for bowtie2

 `./name_time-stamped_mut_count/` - Mutation counts in each sample are saved in csv files

-    - `./main.log` - Main log file for mutation calling

-    - `./args.log` - command line arguments

-    - `./info.csv` - Meta information for each sample: sequencing depth, tile starts/ends and # of reads mapped outside of the targeted tile

     - `./count_sample_*.csv` - Raw mutation counts for each sample.
 With meta data in header.
 Variants are represented in hgvs format

-    - `./env_mut/` - Bash scripts for summitting the mutation count jobs, also log files for each sample.
+    - `./env_jobs/` - Bash scripts for summitting the mutation count jobs, also log files for each sample.

+        * `./env_jobs/*.log` - log file from the cluster
+        * `./env_jobs/*.sh`  - submission script

+    - `coverage_sample_name.csv` - File contains read counts for each position in the tile.
+There are four columns in the file:
+     pos: nt position of the tile
+     m_both: Number of variants found on both reads covering the site
+     m_r1: Number of variants found only on Read 1
+     m_r2: Number of variants found only on Read 2
+     passed: Number of variants passed filter

+    - `*_R1/R2_calibrate_phred.csv` - Calibrated Phred scores (if applicable)

 The count_sample_\*\*.csv is passed to tileseqMave for further analysis